The Power of the Dog (2021) Film Review

 The Climactic Stable Scene.

 Segue into the movie’s climactic scene with Phil and Peter alone in the horse stable at night.
-Phil has promised to make Peter a lasso using the trusted methods of Bronco Henry, but he cannot complete the process because Rose has purposely sold all his rawhides to a traveling Native American salesman.
-Peter, however, says he has his own cache of carefully collected (read anthrax contaminated) rawhides from his journeys around the ranch.
+Phil has promised to make Peter a lasso using Bronco Henry’s trusted methods.
+Still, he cannot complete the process because Rose has purposely sold all his rawhides to a traveling Native American salesman.
+Peter, however, says he has his own cache of carefully collected (read anthrax-contaminated) rawhides from his journeys around the ranch.
 As the two complete the project, Phil, encouraged by Peter, begins to reveal increasingly about his relationship with his old friend.
-There is a lot of sexual tension in the air and just as we are sure they will be all over each other; CUT!
-It’s the next morning and Phil cannot get out of bed because he is sick.
+There is a lot of sexual tension in the air, and just as we are sure they will be all over each other, CUT!
+Phil cannot get out of bed the following day because he is sick.

 The entire cast is excellent, including Plemons, who, unfortunately, does not figure prominently in the movie’s second half as the story gradually shifts toward Phil and Peter.
-However, his earlier scenes with Dunst are charming and delicate, in marked contrast to what is going on around them.
-Something beautiful in this unforgiving landscape.
+However, his earlier scenes with Dunst are charming and delicate, contrasting with what is happening around them—something beautiful in this unforgiving landscape.

 STREAMING ON NETFLIX